mkohler/cython_swig/README.rst

     size argument from the wrapped function, allocate a buffer of that size, and then pass the buffer to the C function.

-    You can also tell SWIG that a C parameter, is an output buffer, and it will remove the parameter from the function's signature, and return it as a list, along with the C function's return value.
+    But you can also tell SWIG that a C parameter, is an output buffer, and it will remove that parameter from the function's signature, and return it in a list, along with the actual return value.

     So, in our example, the C version of sgreeting returned 12, and "Hello, Monty" was grabbed from the OUTP pointer.